utopia-foss/utopia/doc/usage/eval/animations.rst

 .. note::

-    For high-resolution plots, e.g. from a cellular automaton state, take care to choose a high-enough ``dpi`` value.
+    For high-resolution plots, e.g. from a cellular automaton state, take care to choose a sufficiently high ``dpi`` value.
-    Otherwise, you might get interpolation issues.
+    Otherwise, you might encounter interpolation issues.